 For lightweight books a case structure (Figure 6) is adequate.
 In this type of binding the case (cover) is made separate from the text block and is attached to it by being adhered to the endpapers, either directly or by means of a hinge.
 This structure is not as strong as a laced-in or split-board structure and should be limited to light- to medium-weight books.
 The case is most frequently covered in cloth, although it can be covered in paper or leather as well.
 This structure takes less time to produce than a laced-in or split-board structure and thus costs less.

 Preparation of written and photographic records is a requirement of responsible conservation treatment for materials of value.
+(See the Code of Ethics of the American Institute for Conservation.)
 The purpose of documentation is to record the appearance and condition of a book prior to treatment, describe the treatment that was done, and specify the materials that were used in the treatment.
 The purpose is also to identify a book that has been treated and to provide information helpful to conservators who may in the future treat that book further, especially as new improved techniques and materials become available.
 Documentation includes a written description of the condition prior to treatment, a listing of the procedures and specific materials used in treatment, and a statement of where and when the treatment was done.
 Written records are supplemented by photographs taken before, after, and sometimes during treatment.
 These records should be retained permanently.

 Collation is an important part of documentation.
 In the context of the conservation treatment, this procedure includes careful checking of each page of a book to document the number and order of pages, plates, maps, etc.; to check for missing pages; and to note serious tears, stains, or other types of damage or irregularity.